 A free tool developed by Facebook to help businesses and agencies manage their Facebook ads and pages from one central account.
 The platform will not share login information or reveal co-workers personal accounts.

-A marketing funnel is a model referring to your customers journey from the initial stage of awareness to the point of conversion.
+A digital marketing funnel is a model referring to your customers journey from the initial stage of awareness to the point of conversion.

 Data about your audience that you have collected yourself directly from your customers, site visitors, subscribers and other users who interact with your business.